Journal

 When to seek external clarity

 If GTM and Finance cannot align on risk and rollout sequence, a focused outside session can close this in one decision cycle.
-Use Sprint for full pricing architecture changes.
-Use Ignite for a single increase call.
+Use Clarity Sprint for full pricing architecture changes.
+Use Clarity Ignite for a single increase call.
+If you are still deciding whether this is a live pricing move or a monitoring issue, start with Decide Now.

 Bottom line